 Anticipation?
 Expectation?
 A little bit of nausea?
 A combination of the three?
-Someone visiting your church for the first time can experience a wide variety of feelings and emotions as they enter the unknown abyss.
+First-time church visitors can experience a wide variety of feelings and emotions as they enter the unknown abyss.

 Will they know anyone?
 Will the things they’ve heard about your church prove true, or will they be surprised by something different?